 Moreover, these algorithms look almost magical.
-Taking a step back, in traditional Machine Learning, designing the right features was the key to good performance.
-This was especially true for linear models like Logistic Regression, SVM etc. With ensembles, the models are able to learn complex patterns without too many features transforms.
+Taking a step back in traditional Machine Learning, designing the right features was the key to good performance.
+This was especially true for linear models like Logistic Regression, SVM, etc. With ensembles, the models can learn complex patterns without too many features transform.

-However, with the arrival of Deep Neural Networks or Multi-Layer Perceptrons, they were able to learn complex patterns with no feature engineering at all.
-Having said that, in this article we will demonstrate that while Neural Networks can learn features and fit complex decision boundaries, appropriate feature transforms do help a great deal in optimizing the training process.
+However, with Deep Neural Networks or Multi-Layer Perceptrons, they could learn complex patterns with no feature engineering at all.
+In this article, we show that while Neural Networks can learn features and fit complex decision boundaries, appropriate feature transforms help a great deal in optimizing the training process.

 The playground is a simple browser-based application as shown below:

 Now, for this article, we will restrict ourselves to the architecture shown above.
 The dataset is concentric circles of data points.
 For simulating real-world datasets, we are introducing 10 per cent noise.
 The darker points represent the test data.